DisableGraphics/endless-sky-thrower/README.md

     - Custom builds (Just point to the executable and voilà)
 - These installations can have optional requirements:
     - Vanilla (Won't get polluted with plugins)
-    - Autoupdate (Only available for Continuous instances, automatically downloads the build)
+    - Autoupdate (Only available for Continuous instances, automatically downloads the build everytime the launcher is opened)

 - Plugin installer and uninstaller